-30th of 4th mo.
-"In the morning, completed our preparation, made the signal for a pilot, according to the rules of the port, and at 11 A. M. slipped off under easy sail, and when clear of the reef made sail to the eastward.
+30th.
+"In the morning, completed our preparation, made the signal for a pilot, according to the rules of the port, and at eleven o'clock A. M. slipped off under easy sail, and when clear of the reef made sail to the eastward.
 The morning had been cloudy and squally, but the trade-wind was now steady, though strong and scant for our purpose.
-The motion of the vessel was soon sufficiently violent to make almost all on board sca-sick : for my own part, although not sick, I was otherwise unwell.
+The motion of the vessel was soon sufficiently violent to make almost all on board sea-sick: for my own part, although not sick, I was otherwise unwell.
 Towards evening the wind forsook us, when we had Ranai Point, and the islands of Morakai, Maui, and Tauroa in sight.
 Calm most of the night, but we had the mortification to find that our vessel required much pumping to keep her clear of water, owing to her having been so long in a heated and dry atmosphere, although almost constantly covered with awnings.

-lst of 5th mo.
+1st of Fifth month.
 (First-day.)
-"Early in the morning a strong tradewinds set upon us, and soon raised a heavy sea.
-From the state of the crew and other circumstances, the usual practice of assembling ourselves together was necessarily abandoned; the vessel still continuing to require considerable pumping.
+"Early in the morning a strong trade-wind set upon us, and soon raised a heavy sea.
+From the state of the crew and other circumstances, the usual practice of assembling together was necessarily abandoned; the vessel still continuing to require considerable pumping.

-2nd of 5th mo.
+2nd.
 "Strong gales all the day, with a heavy breaking sea, which kept our decks in a constant wash, and rendered it impossible to secure and preserve the things in the cabin, from the innovations of the salt water.
 The evening brought us less wind, but the swell still continued.
-In the morning split the jib, and carried away one of the runner pendants, which support the mast : this being to windward, for a time endangered it.
-Towards nightfall, we had an indistinct view of the island of 'Owhyce,' now called : 'Hawaii.'
+In the morning split the jib, and carried away one of the runner pendants, which support the mast: this being to windward, for a time endangered it.
+Towards nightfall, we had an indistinct view of the island of Owhyee, now called Hawaii.